1965-08-21 USA Gemini 5

 Photo: Gordon Cooper and Charles Conrad were lifted aboard the recovery helicopter.

-A Gemini 5 recovery ship cover from the USS Lake Champlain, featuring a Beck rubber-stamped cachet and a machine cancel postmarked on August 29, 1965.
-This cover is signed by Gordon Cooper and Charles Conrad.
+A GT-5 recovery cover from the USS Lake Champlain, featuring a black “Morris Beck” rubber-stamped cachet and a machine cancel dated August 29, 1965.
+It is signed by Gordon Cooper and Charles Conrad.

-Two Gemini 5 recovery ship covers from the USS Lake Champlain, both featuring a Beck rubber-stamped cachet and the less common hand cancel.
+Two GT-5 recovery cover from the USS Lake Champlain, both featuring a black “Morris Beck” rubber-stamped cachet and the less common hand cancel dated August 29, 1965.
 The top cover is signed by the ship's commanding officer, Captain James Longino, Jr.

 Photo: Charles Conrad and Gordon Cooper inspecting the recovered Gemini 5 capsule on the USS Lake Champlain, August 29, 1965.